 New since 1.8.3 is the ability to directly use the nessus command line client and dot nessus files.
-The NessusClient File format is documented at http://www.nessus.org/documentation/dot nessus file format.pdf and can easily be generated using the official Nessus Client.
+The NessusClient File format is documented at pfcmd schedule now <IP>

 You'll have to save your dot nessus file in the /usr/local/pf/conf/nessus/ directory and specify its filename using the scan.nessusclient_file configuration setting.
 You'll also have to specify your policy name using the scan.nessusclient_policy setting.
 After that, you can execute your scan using